google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 produce two builds:

--   An unbundled build designed for server/browser combinations that support HTTP/2 and HTTP/2 server push to deliver the resources the browser needs for a fast first paint while optimizing caching.
+-   An unbundled build designed for server/browser combinations that support HTTP/2 to deliver the resources the browser needs for a fast first paint while optimizing caching.
+The delivery of these resources can be triggered efficiently using [Resource Hints] or [HTTP/2 Push].

 -   A bundled build designed to minimize the number of round-trips required to get the application running on server/browser combinations that don't support